fiskl-accounting/help-docs/docs/Core-Features/AI/fi.md

   - Multilingual
 ---

-## Fi - Your AI Assistant
+## Fi - Your AI Advisor

-Fi is your AI-powered assistant in Fiskl, designed to help you navigate the platform, understand accounting concepts, and optimize your small business operations.
+Fi is your AI-powered advisor in Fiskl, designed to help you navigate the platform, understand accounting concepts, and optimize your small business operations.
 With extensive knowledge of Fiskl's features and accounting principles, Fi provides quick, accurate answers to your questions in multiple languages.

 ## How Fi Can Help You